tavrelkate/ford-fulkerson/README.md

     node_5.add_edge(node_6, 13)

-The `Merkle::HashTree` constructor takes exactly two arguments: an object

 Once we finished creating nodes we have to add it inside one array obj.
 NOTE: put #provider-node as first element and #consumer-node as last one: